Wireless Internet: 3G, 4G, 5G, Wimax, LTE and MoreWe explain and compare the most popular wireless internet services and technologies.

-As the use of smart phones and tablets increase so does the the demand for wireless data services.
+As the use of advanced smart phones and tablets increase so does the the demand for wireless data services.
 The current state of affairs can perhaps be compared to the transition from dial-up to high speed internet services that took place in the 1990's: Not only is the number of subscribers ever-increasing, but the demand for high bandwidth content to make use of the new technology is also growing.
 While we explain some Wireless Service details in our article here, we thought it worth going a little more in depth and reviewing the technologies currently in use, by wireless providers.

 The Dark Ages (1G and 2G)